wangyi-fudan/wyhash/README.md

 Safety and Portability:
 ----
-0: wyhash passes all SMHasher tests, while XXH3 fails on recent moment chi2 test created by me (without intention).
+0: wyhash passes all SMHasher tests, while XXH3 fails on the moment chi2 test created by me (without intention).

 1: wyhash obeys all safty rules.
 It uses memcpy to access memory, while XXH3 do unaligned memory access.